The Lego Movie (franchise): The Billion Brick Race

 In March 2015, Warner Bros. announced that a third Lego Movie spin-off, titled The Billion Brick Race, was in development.
 By July 2016, Jason Segel and Drew Pearce signed onto the project as co-directors and co-writers.
 In August 2017, it was announced that Jorge R. Gutierrez was hired to replace them as its sole writer and director.
-At that time, the film was scheduled to be released on May 24, 2019 (The day Aladdin was released).
+At that time, the film was scheduled to be released on May 24, 2019.

-By February 2018, Gutierrez had left the project.
-In July 2018, the film's plot was announced by Pearce to be a Lego racing movie, inspired by pre-existing racing films, including The Cannonball Run.
+By February 2018, Gutierrez had left the project declaring it a failure.
+In July 2018, the film's plot was announced by Pearce to be a Lego racing film, inspired by pre-existing racing films, including The Cannonball Run.

-In December 2019, concept art of the film's main characters was revealed by the film's initial director Jorge R. Gutierrez, along with the confirmation that the project had been cancelled.
-The poor box office results of the previous two Lego films along with the film's lengthy conceptual phase were given as the primary reasons.
+In December 2019, concept art of the film's main characters was revealed by the film's initial director Jorge R. Gutierrez, along with the confirmation that he had permanently cancelled the project.
+The poor box office results of The Lego Ninjago Movie and The Lego Movie 2: The Second Part, along with the film's lengthy conceptual phase, were given as the primary reasons.

 In July 2022, Gutierrez stated on Twitter that he intended for the film's two leads to be voiced by Diego Luna and Emma Stone.
 The film was also going to include elements of time travel as well as an appearance by the creator of Lego, Ole Kirk Kristiansen.

 Lego Superfriends

-In December 2018, Chris McKay confirmed that a sequel was in development for 2022 release and that he would return to direct the film.
-However, the sequel was cancelled due to Warner Bros. losing the Lego film rights with Universal signing a deal as the distributors for future Lego films, because DC Comics is owned by Warner Bros.
+In December 2018, Chris McKay confirmed that a sequel to The Lego Batman Movie was in development, with him returning to direct.
+The film was set for a release in 2022.
+However, while the rights of DC Comics are owned by Warner Bros., the sequel was cancelled due to Warner Bros. losing the Lego film rights after The Lego Movie 2: The Second Part underperformed at the box office, with Universal signing a deal as the distributor for future Lego films.

 In June 2021, McKay revealed that the script was being written by Michael Waldron and Dan Harmon, and was stated to have taken notes from The Godfather Part II as well as Boogie Nights.
 The film would have focused on Batman's relationship with the Justice League, particularly Superman, and the main antagonists would have been Lex Luthor and OMAC.
 The film was tentatively titled Lego Superfriends.